Shadowking1235/jackson-index.html/README.md

 # jackson-index.html
-A platform that demonstrates my compentences
+A platform that demonstrates my competences